SCS-ASSE-FS21-Tutors/tapas/ADR/0008-executor-pool-microservice.md

 Executors and the ExecutorPool must be implemented as separate components.

 ## Consequences
-Interfaces for adding and removing Executors need to be implemented in the ExecutorPool.
+We need to enable communication between the ExecutorPool and Executors so that Executors can be dynamically added and removed.